aptech/gsoop/README.md

-gSoop 0.2
+gsoop 0.3
 =====

 A light-weight OOP wrapper for various target languages that allows developers to interface with the GAUSS Engine.

 We use the [SWIG](http://www.swig.org) library to generate language-specific extensions from C++ for us.

-Two languages are supported with more planned:
+The following languages are supported with more planned:

 + Python
 + PHP
++ C#

 While building from source allows complete control over the compile process, we have elected to also release binaries for popular platforms.